helidon-io/helidon/docs/se/openapi/openapi-generator.md

 The `ApiClient` represents the connection to the remote server but not the individual RESTful operations.
 Each generated `xxxApi` interface exposes a method for each operation declared in the OpenAPI document associated with that API via its `tags` value.
-By example, the `PetApi` interface exposes a method for each operation in the OpenAPI document that pertains to pets.
+For example, the `PetApi` interface exposes a method for each operation in the OpenAPI document that pertains to pets.

 To invoke an operation defined on the `PetApi` interface, your code instantiates